Karinliu/Arduino-Slack-Message-Recieve/README.md

 And?
 Did it turn on the leds blue?

+# Yes it works!
+Nice!

-## can I change it into an another color?
+## Can I change it into an another color?
 To change the color you can edit the code in the `void handleNumber(AdafruitIO_Data *data)`.

 If you can see in the code, I have used an `if/else` statement.